gruntwork-io/docs/docs/pipelines/hello-world/github-enterprise.md

 # Allowing Pipelines Actions in GitHub Actions

-Gruntwork Pipelines uses a set of Gruntwork built re-usable Github Actions, which are available in the GitHub Actions marketplace.
+Gruntwork Pipelines uses a set of Gruntwork-built reusable Github Actions, which are available in the GitHub Marketplace.
 Gruntwork is a Verified Creator of GitHub Actions.

 ### GitHub Enterprise